 We honor every child and family with empathy, dignity, and understanding, meeting them where they are and walking beside them.

-We facilitate access to highly trained Teachers of the Visually Impaired (TVIs) who work directly in homes and communities, offering customized, one-on-one support tailored to each child's unique needs.
+We provide direct one-to-one vision services with highly trained Teachers of the Visually Impaired (TVI’s) who work directly in the child’s home and communities, offering customized support tailored to each child’s unique needs.